How to watch the Titan sub documentary — is it streaming?

 Among the various individuals who appear in the doc is Arthur Loibl, one of the first men to explore the Titanic wreck in Oceangate’s Titan submersible.
 “He shares rarely-seen footage from his previous Titan expeditions and describes what it feels like to be over two-miles underwater,” adds ITN.

-If you’re looking for something fresh to watch, check out the new true crime and documentaries coming to streaming soon.
-You can find out what movies you should be streaming in March, as well as what TV shows to add to your watch list.
+For more content, check out which new movies you should be streaming this month, as well as what TV shows to add to your watch list.

 Please note that if you click on a product link on this page we may earn a small affiliate commission.